Chart Color Schemes

 Boonah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can impact an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this area.
-Key projects include Wyaralong Water Treatment Plant, Inland Rail - Kagaru to Acacia Ridge and Bromelton (K2ARB), Queensland Energy Roadmap Infrastructure, and Inland Rail - Queensland Sections, with the following list detailing those most likely to be relevant.
+No factors affect an area's performance more than local infrastructure changes.
+AreaSearch identified zero projects potentially impacting this region.
+Key initiatives are: Wyaralong Water Treatment Plant, Inland Rail Kagaru to Acacia Ridge and Bromelton (K2ARB), Queensland Energy Roadmap 2025, and Inland Rail Queensland Sections.
+Most relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.